Capture of Belbek Airport: Chronology

 Around 3:00 a.m. on 28 February, Russian military personnel in uniform without identification marks entered the territory of Belbek Airport.
 According to various sources, their numbers varied from 300 to 400 soldiers.
-The military occupied the airstrip, due to which the movement of planes was stopped.
+The military occupying the airstrip stopped all plane movement.

-According to airport shift chief Anatolii Rechenko, the road to the airport was blocked by hedgehogs and armed Russian soldiers.
+According to airport shift chief Anatolii Rechenko, Czech hedgehogs and armed Russian soldiers blocked the road to the airport.
 There were three armored personnel carriers and 10 military "Urals" on the territory of the airfield.
 The Russian military also blocked the work of the state enterprise that provided air navigation over the peninsula.

 According to Radio Svoboda, the airport was seized by fighters of the GRU special units of the Russian Armed Forces who arrived in Crimea from Russia.
 Their plane landed at the military airfield in the village of Hvardiiske.

 Course of events

 Former head of the rear food service of the Armed Forces of Ukraine, Colonel Oleksandr Kustanovych, during the occupation of Crimea by the Russian Federation in February – March 2014, served in the tactical aviation brigade of the Armed Forces of Ukraine near Belbek Airport.
 He later reported that on 27 February 2014, between 9 and 10 p.m., the officer on duty at the airport received a call from the commander of our unit.
 He said that the movement of unknown military personnel was noticed, and 12 military vehicles and 2 armored personnel carriers were found along the perimeter of the airfield behind the fence.
-On 28 February, food was delivered to these cars by cars with Russian license plates.
+On 28 February, food was delivered using cars with Russian license plates.

 According to him, on 29 February, the Russian military seized the airport, and the Ukrainian military units stationed there were transferred to the administrative territory of the military townlet.
 A few days later, the Russian military carried out an assault on the unit using military equipment.
-The commander of the unit was with his personnel, after the capture of the unit, the commander was taken for negotiations, but he never returned.
+The commander of the unit was with his personnel; after the capture of the unit, the commander was taken for negotiations, but he never returned.

 During the blockade of the unit, the Ukrainian military was persuaded to defect to the Russian Federation.
 Subsequently, the Ukrainian military unit was independently redeployed to the mainland of Ukraine.

-At the time of the assault, the unit had no more than 30-40 weapons, the rest were in warehouses.
+At the time of the assault, the unit had no more than 30-40 weapons; the rest were in warehouses.
 The Ukrainian military did not use weapons during the assault.

-The fighters had only small arms, there were no traumatic weapons or stun grenades.
+The fighters had only small arms; there were no traumatic weapons or stun grenades.
 Around the perimeter of the military townlet were high-rise buildings where the civilian population lived.

-Kustanovych said that at the time of the assault, there were about 400 military personnel in the military townlet, and about the same number from the side of the stormtroopers.
+Kustanovych said that at the time of the assault, there were about 400 military personnel in the military townlet and about the same number from the side of the stormtroopers.